Disability Plates and Placards

 Applications for Placards and Plates must be completed by the applicant and by the attending doctor.

 Applications are available at all Registry of Motor Vehicles (RMV) offices, or you can have one mailed to you by calling the Phone Center at 617-351-4500 or 800-858-3926 (within 508/413 only) from 9AM to 5PM, Monday - Friday, except holidays.

 To obtain Disability Veterans Plate or a Placard you must be a Massachusetts resident.
-In addition, a Massachusetts registered and licensed physician (including podiatrists), chiropractor, physician assistant, registered nurse or optometrist (eye conditions only) must certify that you meet one of the following conditions:
+In addition, a Massachusetts registered and licensed doctor (including podiatrists), chiropractor, doctor's assistant, registered nurse or optometrist (eye conditions only) must certify that you meet one of the following conditions:

 •Cannot walk 200 feet without stopping to rest.